Nathalie Stutzmann: Recordings

 Stutzmann has recorded commercially for such labels as EMI, Erato, Deutsche Grammophon, Harmonia Mundi, Philips, RCA, Sony Classical, and Virgin.
-Some of her most admired recordings as a singer are of Schumann Lieder, Chausson and Poulenc melodies, Mahler Symphony No. 2 with Seiji Ozawa, Vivaldi's Nisi Dominus and Schubert's Winterreise for Calliope, Michel Lambert's Leçons de Ténèbres.
+Some of her most admired recordings as a singer are of Schumann Lieder, Chausson and Poulenc melodies, Mahler Symphony No. 2 with Seiji Ozawa, Vivaldi's Nisi Dominus (Psalm 127) and Schubert's Winterreise for Calliope, Michel Lambert's Leçons de ténèbres.

 Her awards for vocal recordings include the Preis der deutschen Schallplattenkritik, Diapason d'Or, and the Japan Record Academy Award.
 She earned a Grammy nomination for her recording of Debussy's Le Martyre de saint Sébastien.